rishabh1403/blog-source/posts/coding/leetcode/2019/09/palindrome-number.md

 The idea is very simple

-- check is the number is less than zero
+- check ii the number is less than zero
 - if the number is less than zero, return false
 - initialize a variable temp with X ( because we lose the initial value of X in the logic)
 - initialize the reverse variable with 0